lobiaminor/dnaEncoding/README.md

 3. 9/7 lifting scheme: we dont know how to implement it.
 Help?
 Maybe not use it

 4. Compression ratio: how to calculate it?
-(We are going from base 2 to base 4 so hmm)  - NATS PER SYMBOLS
+(We are going from base 2 to base 4 so hmm)  - NATS PER SYMBOLS.
+Take codewords into account, not +, -...

 5. Interpreting the entropy: higher value is better? (max is 1 -> log4(4))